ykf173/cnbinlm/README.md

 # cnbinlm
-Using python3 for spider cnbi.nlm.cn
+Using python3 for crawl cnbi.nlm.cn